steveiliop56/puck/README.md

 ```

 Puck be default will look for `puck.yml` but if you wish to use a different file name you can use the `-c` or `--config` flag to specify a custom path.

-### Requirements on servers

-Right now puck has a 2 requirements on the server side so it can check for updates.
-Firstly it need the server to run a debian based disto which uses apt and it also needs sudo to be installed.
-Both of these requirements will become obsolete in the future.

 ### Contributing ❤️